studiomado/query-bundle/README.md

 WHERE ((f0_.name = "bar" OR f0_.surname = "bar"))
 ```

-If you want instead to have more OR conditions separated you can do something like this:
+Instead, if you want to have more OR conditions separated you can do something like this:

  ```
  /api/foo?filtering_or[name|eq|1]=bar&filtering_or[surname|eq|1]=bar&filtering_or[group|contains|2]=baz&filtering_or[role|contains|2]=baz